 While the engagement ring gets all of the hype, wedding bands symbolize “I do” until “death do us part.”
-It’s also your opportunity to choose a piece of jewelry that represents both of you and the unique style you share.
+It’s also your opportunity to choose a piece of jewelry that represents both of you, your love, and the unique style you share.

 That said, buying wedding rings isn’t quite like picking out a pair of socks; it’s an involved process, the results of which will stay with you and your spouse for the rest of your lives.
 As such, there are a number of questions you’re going to need answers to — and we’re not just talking about ring size.
 Do you know when to buy wedding bands?
 Are you planning for something especially symbolic?
 Are you taking practicality into account?

 If you’re wondering how to buy wedding bands, here are a few things you need to know.

 First Things First: What is a wedding band?

 A wedding band is a ring that is traditionally exchanged during the marriage ceremony.
 While the engagement ring (which is usually given earlier during the proposal) acts as a symbolic representation of a couple’s agreement to be married, the wedding ring represents an official commitment within the bond of marriage.
 Customs and personal preferences may determine how and when wedding bands are exchanged, and who gets to wear them, but it is common for these rings to be exchanged directly following the couple’s vows, and for both the bride and groom to each receive a ring from the other.

 When buying wedding bands, couples may choose to shop together or individually, but either way, they should have a clear idea of what styles, materials, stones, and budget they want to focus on.